-Arthur Kramer is Senior Vice Provost for Research and Graduate Education and a Professor of Psychology & Engineering at Northeastern University.
-He previously served as the Director of the Beckman Institute for Advanced Science & Technology and the Swanlund Chair and Professor of Psychology and Neuroscience at the University of Illinois.
+Art Kramer is Professor of Psychology and Director of the Center for Cognitive & Brain Health at Northeastern University.
+He previously served as Senior Vice Provost for Research and Graduate Education at Northeastern University.
+He also previously served as the Director of the Beckman Institute for Advanced Science & Technology and the Swanlund Chair and Professor of Psychology and Neuroscience at the University of Illinois.

 A major focus of his labs recent research is the understanding and enhancement of cognitive and neural plasticity across the lifespan.
 He is a former Associate Editor of Perception and Psychophysics and is currently a member of six editorial boards.
 Professor Kramer is also a fellow of the American Psychological Association, American Psychological Society, a former member of the executive committee of the International Society of Attention and Performance, and a recipient of a NIH Ten Year MERIT Award.